kubesphere/website/content/en/docs/workspaces-administration/role-and-member-management.md

 {{< notice note >}}

-The role of `workspace-projects-manager` is only granted with Projects create/view permission, which may not satisfy your demand.
+The role of `workspace-projects-admin` is only granted with Projects create/view permission, which may not satisfy your demand.
 This example is only for demonstration purpose.
 You can create customized roles based on your needs.

 {{</ notice >}}